Braided finite automata and representation theory: Combinatorial representations of the braid group

 \section{Combinatorial representations of the braid group}

-In this section we focus on combinatorial or set-theoretic solutions of the braid equation \cite{Drin, Eti, Sol, Gat1, Ru05, Ru07, JeOk, GuaVen}.
-It was shown, that all involutive combinatorial solutions of the braid equation are obtained from the permutation operator via an admissible Drinfel'd twist (a similarity transformation essentially) \cite{Sol, Doikoutw, LebVen}.
-This means that the corresponding combinatorial automata are isomorphic to the $q$-permutation automaton for $q=1$.
-We thus focus on non-involutive solutions of the braid equation and we introduce certain algebraic structures that satisfy a self-distributivity condition and are used in deriving non-involutive combinatorial solutions \cite{Deho}.
-We then consider a specific example of a self-distributive structure called the dihedral quandle and study the eigenvalue problem of the corresponding solution of the braid equation.
-We define the rack and quandle automata, and focus on the dihedral quandle automaton, which provides the structure of the eigenstates of the associated solution of the braid equation.
-Some preliminary results on finite representations of the centralizers of the dihedral quandle solution of the braid equation are also presented.
+In this section, we focus on combinatorial or set-theoretic solutions of the braid equation \cite{Drin, Eti, Sol, Gat1, Ru05, Ru07, JeOk, GuaVen}.
+It has been shown that all involutive combinatorial solutions of the braid equation can be obtained from the permutation operator via an admissible Drinfel'd twist (essentially a similarity transformation) \cite{Sol, Doikoutw, LebVen}.
+Consequently, the corresponding combinatorial automata are isomorphic to the \(q\)-permutation automaton at \(q=1\).
+We therefore turn our focus to non-involutive solutions of the braid equation, introducing certain algebraic structures that satisfy a self-distributivity condition and yield non-involutive combinatorial solutions \cite{Deho}.
+Specifically, we examine the dihedral quandle—a self-distributive structure—and analyze the eigenvalue problem of its corresponding braid equation solution.
+To reveal the structure of the associated eigenstates, we define rack and quandle automata, focusing primarily on the dihedral quandle automaton.
+Finally, we present preliminary results on the finite representations of the centralizers for the dihedral quandle solution.